AbhishekPalchoudhary/PlasticCorrector/README.md

-This algorithm pertains to the numerical implementation of a new local plastic correction algorithm that is aimed to accelerate elasto-plastic finite element (FE) simulations for structural problems exhibiting localised plasticity (around e.g. notches, geometrical defects).
+This algorithm pertains to the numerical implementation of a new local plastic correction algorithm that is aimed to accelerate elasto-plastic finite element (FE) simulations for structural problems exhibiting localised plasticity (around e.g. notches, geometrical defects) due to proportional global loading sequences.
 The proposed method belongs to the category of generalised multi-axial Neuber-type methods, which process the results of an elastic prediction point-wise in order to calculate an approximation of the elasto-plastic solution.
 The publication associated to this algorithm can be found here [[1]](#1).